Alexander-Nestor-Bergmann/appcom/README.md

 [![Doc Status](https://readthedocs.org/projects/appcom/badge/?version=latest)](https://appcom.readthedocs.io/en/latest/)

-The `AppCoM` library is an implementation of a mechanical model of an active epithelial tissue.
+The `ACAM` library is an implementation of a mechanical model of an active epithelial tissue.

 ## Overview